A characterization of chains in dimension three: A review of CR, para-CR, and path geometries

-Restricting to 3-dimensional CR structures, the following theorem of Cartan gives a solution of the equivalence problem in terms of a Cartan geometry.
-We refer the reader to \cite{Jacobowitz,Bryant-CR,CS-Parabolic} for more background on the geometry of CR structures. \begin{theorem}[Cartan \cite{Cartan-CR2,Cartan-CR1}] A 3-dimensional CR structure is a Cartan geometry $(\cP\to N,\phi)$ of type $(\mathrm{SU}(2,1),P)$ where $P$ is the stabilizer of a non-zero null line in $\CC^3.$ Expressing the Cartan connection as
+\begin{remark} Setting $n=1$ in Definition \ref{def:cr-para-cr}, one obtains that a 3-dimensional para-CR structure is given by a splitting $\scC=\scD_1\oplus \scD_2$ where $\scD_1$ and $\scD_2$ are rank one distributions.
+Furthermore, by Definitions \ref{def:generalized-path-geom} it follows that a 2-dimensional (generalized) path geometry is defined by a contact 3-manifold whose contact distribution has a splitting into two line fields.
+Thus, the definition of 3-dimensional para-CR structures coincides with 2-dimensional path geometries.
+As a result, by our discussion in \ref{sec:path-geom-defin} one can describe a 3-dimensional para-CR structure as the point equivalence class of a scalar 2nd order ODE, i.e. $z''=F(x,z,z')$.
+In the case of 3-dimensional CR structures, when we want to give a parametric expression we will consider induced CR structures on hypersurfaces $N\subset \CC^2.$ In this case, in some local coordinate system, one can describe $N\subset \CC^2$ locally as a graph $\Im(w)=G(z,\bar z,\Re(w))$ where $(w,z)$ are local coordinates for $\CC^2.$ Such parametric descriptions of CR and para-CR structures will be used in \ref{sec:corr-pair-2nd}. \end{remark} Restricting to 3-dimensional CR structures, the following theorem of Cartan gives a solution of the equivalence problem in terms of a Cartan geometry.
+We refer the reader to \cite{Jacobowitz,Bryant-CR,CS-Parabolic} for more background on the geometry of CR structures. \begin{theorem}[Cartan \cite{Cartan-CR2,Cartan-CR1}] A 3-dimensional CR structure is a Cartan geometry $(\cP\to N,\phi)$ of type $(\mathrm{SU}(2,1),P)$ where $P$ is the stabilizer of a null line in $\CC^3.$ Expressing the Cartan connection as

 which is $\mathfrak{su}(2,1)$-valued with respect to the Hermitian form $H$ in three variables

 the Cartan curvature is given by